-April 09, 2008 — Andrew J. Viterbi, legendary pioneer in the field of digital communications and namesake of the University of Southern California Viterbi School of Engineering, has been named one of four finalists for the 2008 Millennium Technology Prize for his invention of an algorithm that led to the introduction and widespread use of cell phones.
+June 12, 2008 — Andrew J. Viterbi, legendary pioneer in the field of digital communications and namesake of the University of Southern California Viterbi School of Engineering, was honored this week in the Finnish capital as a 2008 Millennium Technology Laureate.

-“Andrew Viterbi’s inventiveness has always been a powerful catalyst in the life of our school, but we are tremendously proud at this moment to hear of his nomination,” said Viterbi School Dean Yannis C. Yortsos.
-“I cannot think of a more appropriate way to honor his creative genius in wireless communications and the impact his work has made on society than to have him among the laureates for an award of this magnitude.”
+“Andrew Viterbi’s inventiveness has always been a powerful catalyst in the life of our school and we are tremendously proud at this moment to hear of his nomination,” said Viterbi School Dean Yannis C. Yortsos.
+“I cannot think of a more appropriate way to honor his creative genius in wireless communications, and the impact his work has made on society, than to have him among the Laureates for an award of this magnitude.”

 As a researcher and professor of electrical engineering, Viterbi worked in information theory and is best known for the algorithm published in the late 1960s that bears his name.
 It allows rapid and accurate decoding of a multitude of overlapping signals in a digital stream.